Spin chirality and fermion stirring in topological bands

 where the sum $\sum_P$ is taken over six permutations $(\vec r,\vec r',\vec r'')=P(\vec r_1,\vec r_2,\vec r_3)$, with the sign $(-1)^P$ plus and minus for permutations of a positive and negative parity, respectively.
 This provides microscopic derivation of the result for the three-point spin chirality as given in Eq.\eqref{eq:GGG-GGG}.

-The three-spin RKKY interaction between magnetic adatoms mediated by electrons, Eq.\eqref{eq:spin_trion}, follows directly from this approach.
-Indeed, partition function for spins $\vec S_i$ localized at $\vec r=\vec r_j$ and coupled to electron spins by the s-d Hamiltonian\cite{Hewson2008} \be {\cal H}=\sum_p \psi^\dagger(\vec p)H(\vec p)\psi(\vec p)+J\sum_{\vec r_j}\vec S_j \vec s(\vec r_j) , \ee is identical in form to the generating functional problem in Eq.\eqref{eq:H_generating}, as demonstrated by identifying the source field $\vec h(x)$ with $\sum_j J \vec S_j\delta(\vec r-\vec r_j)$.
-Integrating out fermion degrees of freedom as discussed above yields an effective interaction Hamiltonian for localized spins.
-At weak coupling $J$, it is given as a sum of terms that match cumulants found from the generating functional in Eq.\eqref{eq:F[h]}.
+The diagrammatic approach used to derived Eq.\eqref{eq:GGG-GGG} also describes the chiral RKKY interaction between magnetic adatoms mediated by electrons, as given in Eq.\eqref{eq:spin_trion}.
+Indeed, spins $\vec S_i$ localized at $\vec r=\vec r_j$ and coupled to electron spins by the s-d Hamiltonian\cite{Hewson2008} \be {\cal H}=\sum_p \psi^\dagger(\vec p)H(\vec p)\psi(\vec p)+J\sum_{\vec r_j}\vec S_j \vec s(\vec r_j) , \ee is identical in form to the generating functional problem in Eqs. \eqref{eq:Z_generating} and \eqref{eq:H_generating}, as verified by identifying the source field $\vec h(x)$ with $\sum_j J \vec S_j\delta(\vec r-\vec r_j)$.
+Integrating out fermion degrees of freedom yields an effective interaction Hamiltonian for localized spins.
+At leading order in $J$, ignoring higher-order Kondo-like contributions, we obtain a sum of terms that match cumulants found from the generating functional.
 This term-by-term identification is justified at small $J$, when spin dynamics governed by $J$ is slow on the characteristic time scales of electrons, $t\sim |\vec r_j-\vec r_k|/v_F$.
 This predicts the familiar two-spin RKKY interaction and the chiral three-spin coupling $\lambda=J^3\chi(\vec r_1,\vec r_2,\vec r_3)$ in Eq.\eqref{eq:spin_trion}.

 Next, we discuss chiral spin effects induced by topological superconductivity in metals for pairing with nonzero orbital angular momentum.
-In this case, even if TRS is unbroken in the normal state, it is broken in the superconducting phase as a result of nonzero Berry phase of the order parameter winding around the Fermi surface.
+In this case, even if TRS is unbroken in the normal state, it is broken in the superconducting phase as a result of the order parameter phase winding around the Fermi surface.
 As is well known, this translates into a nonzero $k$-space Berry curvature for the BdG Hamiltonian of the system.
-As we will now show, broken TRS results in a chiral spin effect present even when the superconducting order is invariant under SU(2) spin rotations, as is the case when the order parameter is spin-singlet.
+Broken TRS results in a chiral spin effect present even when the superconducting order is spin-singlet and invariant under SU(2) spin rotations.
 Here, in complete analogy with the discussion of the Dirac band above, spin chirality is enabled by TRS being broken for orbital degrees of freedom, in a complete absence of spin-orbit interactions.